ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 verification process can read the security measurement hash from the log events, compute the composite value and compare that to what ended up in the PCR.
 If there’s a discrepancy, the logs do not provide an accurate view of what was placed into the PCR.

+In a conventional TPM Attestation environment, the first measurement must be made and extended into the TPM by trusted device code (called the Root of Trust for Measurement, RTM).
+That first measurement should cover the segment of code that is run immediately after the RTM, which then measures the next code segment before running it, and so on, forming an unbroken chain of trust.
+See {{TCGRoT}} for more on Mutable vs Immutable roots of trust.

 The TPM provides another mechanism called a Quote that can read the current value of the PCRs and package them into a data structure signed by an Attestation Key (which is private key that is known only to the TPM).